-If you answered “yes”, it is likely that you have a TMJ disorder.
+If you answered “yes”, it is likely that you have TMJ or TMD.

 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
-TMJ disorders occur in your complex, temporomandibular joint.
+These disorders occur in your complex, temporomandibular joint.

 Symptoms include jaw pain, clicking, popping, or grating sounds, locked jaw, misaligned bite, or difficulty opening your mouth widely.
 You might also experience pain in the neck, shoulders, mouth and even your lower back.
 Other symptoms can include earaches, headaches and migraines.

 TMJ and TMD can develop for a variety reasons.
 You might clench or grind your teeth during sleep or tighten your jaw muscles during higher levels of stress.
 It is possible that you may have a damaged joint due to injury or disease.
 Arthritis can also stretch or tear the muscle ligaments, or damage the joint directly.
 Because the disc is made of cartilage and functions as the cushion of the jaw joint, it can sometimes dislocate out of position.

 TMJ/TMD DISORDER TREATMENT

 While no one remedy can completely resolve TMJ or TMD, fortunately there are a variety of at-home treatments that can make smiling comfortable again so you can have a healthier and more comfortable jaw.
 Mouth guards can help to realign your jaw muscles to prevent excessive teeth grinding.
 Other treatment options may include physical therapy, prescription medications, and facial relaxation techniques.
 Self-care treatments can often be effective.
 These may include:

 - Keeping your teeth apart when you are not eating or drinking

 - Managing stress levels